kingyiusuen/reddit-post-classification/README.md

 - [x] Hyperparameter tuning with Optuna
 - [x] Experiment tracking with Weights & Biases
 - [x] Tesing with Pytest
-- [x] Developing a RESTful API with FastAPI
+- [x] Developing a REST API with FastAPI
 - [x] Frontend development with React.js
 - [x] Containerization with Docker
 - [x] Deployment to Heroku